 10. Food Contact Surfaces Cleaning Log

 The Food Contact Surfaces Cleaning Log is an essential checklist for catering and restaurant staff.
-This SOP checklist helps you during inspections, guaranteeing thorough cleaning and disinfection of surfaces, sinks, and equipment the food might come into contact with.
+This SOP checklist helps you during inspections, guaranteeing thorough cleaning and disinfection of surfaces, sinks, and equipment that the food might come into contact with.
 It helps you maintain hygiene standards and reduce potential contamination risks without relying on subjective assessment.

 Digitize Your HACCP Checklists With a User-Friendly App

 GoAudits offers a comprehensive HACCP app & food safety software designed for your internal audits.
-It facilitates the digitization of various crucial processes including hygiene, restaurant visits, process and quality reviews, kitchen inspections, personnel or health & safety checks, etc.
+It facilitates the digitization of various crucial processes, including hygiene, restaurant visits, process and quality reviews, kitchen inspections, personnel or health & safety checks, etc.

-Whether you need to comply with HACCP, BRC, FSSC, ISO, or other food safety standards, GoAudits has you covered.
+- Whether you need to comply with HACCP, BRC, FSSC, ISO, or other food safety standards, GoAudits has you covered.
 Its pre-built checklists are tailored to specific standards, ensuring you’re addressing all relevant criteria.

-GoAudits streamlines the entire inspection process, from creating custom checklists to assigning tasks and generating reports.
+- GoAudits streamlines the entire inspection process, from creating custom checklists to assigning tasks and generating reports.
 It allows you to conduct more frequent inspections, identify potential issues faster, and mitigate risks more effectively.

-GoAudits empowers you to personalize your inspections.
+- GoAudits empowers you to personalize your inspections.
 You can easily add, remove, or modify existing checklists to reflect your unique workflow and focus on the areas most relevant to your operation.

 👉 Explore firsthand experiences that show how GoAudits impact retail, hospitality, and food manufacturing.

-Free Food Safety Checklist Templates
+Free Food Safety, Hygiene & Audit Templates

 - Food Allergen Checklist

-- Hygiene Checklist for Food Industry
+- Hygiene Checklist for the Food Industry

 - Food Manufacturing Hygiene Audit